jkmrto/phoenix_blog/priv/posts/testing-tricks-in-elixir-2-parallel-test-execution.md

 date: 2024-03-01
 linktitle: testing-tricks-in-elixir-2-parallel-test-execution
 title: Testing in Elixir - Concurrent test execution
-intro: An objective of a great test suite is to reduce the executing time.
+intro: An objective of a great test suite is to reduce the execution time.
 The less time it requires, the shorter the feedback loop for developers.
-With this purpose, Elixir provides us some appraoches for test concurrent execution.
+With this purpose, Elixir provides us some approaches for test concurrent execution.
 toc: true
 ---

 ## Concurrent test execution

-An objective of a great test suite is to reduce the executing time.
+An objective of a great test suite is to reduce the time executie execution.
 The less time it requires, the shorter the feedback loop for developers.
-With this purpose, Elixir provides us some appraoches for test concurrent execution.
+With this purpose, Elixir provides us some approaches for test concurrent execution.

 The common approach for building tests in Elixir is using the [ExUnit.Case](https://hexdocs.pm/ex_unit/1.13.4/ExUnit.Case.html) helper.
 One of the main characterisctis of this helper is that allows to executes concurrently the tests with `async: true`, It fosters parallelization and faster feedback loops.
 You can activate it by simply adding the attribute to the `use` statement:
 ```elixir